 Caffeine is a stimulant and some studies show that small amounts of caffeine may improve your mental response time.
-Other studies show that the cognitive improvements and mood elevation may not really be due to the beneficial aspects of caffeine as much as ending the withdrawal symptoms you feel when you haven't had your morning "fix" yet.
+Other studies show that the cognitive improvements and mood elevation may not be due to the beneficial aspects of caffeine as much as ending the withdrawal symptoms you feel when you haven't had your morning "fix" yet.

-It was assumed for a long time that drinking too much coffee or other caffeinated beverages would cause dehydration because caffeine can act as a diuretic.
+Caffeine can act as a diuretic, so people assumed that drinking too much coffee or other caffeinated beverages would cause dehydration.
 However, researchers found that your body adjusts to your caffeine intake so drinking caffeinated beverages won't increase your need for water.

 Armstrong LE, Pumerantz AC, Roti MW, Judelson DA, Watson G, Dias JC, Sokmen B, Casa DJ, Maresh CM, Lieberman H, Kellogg M. "Fluid, electrolyte, and renal indices of hydration during 11 days of controlled caffeine consumption."
 Int J Sport Nutr Exerc Metab.
 2005 Jun;15(3):252-65.

 Rogers PJ, Dernoncourt C. "Regular caffeine consumption: a balance of adverse and beneficial effects for mood and psychomotor performance."
 Pharmacol Biochem Behav.
 1998 Apr;59(4):1039-45.

 Smith AP., "Caffeine at Work."
 Hum Psychopharmacol.
 2005 Aug;20(6):441.